First place where people grew cotton

 South America was the first place in the world where people grew cotton to make clothing.

 By 1000 BC cotton cloth, and mixed cotton/alpaca cloth was common all along the Pacific coast of South America, in Central America and Mexico, among the Pueblo people in North America, and in the nearby Caribbean islands too.

-When the Apache and the Navajo people moved into the Southwest about 1400 AD, they started to wear cotton clothes too.
-In South America and North America, unlike in India at the same time, people did not use a machine to get the seeds out.
-They just pulled out the seeds with their hands.
+In South America and North America, unlike in India at the same time, people did not use a machine to get the seeds out of the cotton after they harvested it.
+People in the Americas just pulled out the cotton seeds with their hands.

 Cotton and Silk, by Jacqueline Dineen (1988).
 Easy reading.